Dawn, Midnight and Twilight: Bashkir people

 Bashkir folklorist Nur T. Zaripov published a tale from the Bashkir people also titled "Тан-батыр" ("Dawn-Batyr").
 In this tale, a khan has no children.
 He meets a sorceress that advises him to divorce his wife.
 The khansha, his now divorced wife, goes to the river bank and cries over her fate, until a fish comes to her and gives her three fishes, telling her to eat the bodies and leave their heads to the cook.
 The khansha follows the fish's advice and gives birth to three daughters.
 A female cook also eats the dish, but hides her pregnancy.
 The khan is pleased with his wife and his daughters, and keeps them in the palace at all times.
-When they are seventeen years old, the princesses aks their father to see the world and prepare to sail on a boat, whan a sudden whirlwind descends and takes the princesses.
+When they are seventeen years old, the princesses asks their father to see the world and prepare to sail on a boat, whan a sudden whirlwind descends and takes the princesses.
 The khan falls into a state of grief and orders the palace's servants to be killed.
 The female cook runs away from the palace and finds a hut, where she gives birth to her three sons: one born in the morning (Таном, "Tan"), the second in the afternoon (Тюшем, "Tyush") and the third at night (Кисом, "Kis").
 The three grow up and become fine hunters.
 The trio learns from a blacksmith about the princesses' disappearance and ask the man to forge sword for them, for they will search for them.
 On their long quest, they meet the witch ubyr-ebi, who rolls a barrel and orders the brothers to follow it wherever it stops.
-The heroes follow her orders and reach a entrance on the ground.
+The heroes follow her orders and reach an entrance on the ground.
 Tanom, the eldest, orders his brothers to lower him down the well in a cauldron.
 Down there, he walks until he finds a copper palace; inside, the princess warns him against the three-headed deva that will come through the copper bridge.
 He kills the deva and goes to a silver palace, where he fights a six-headed deva on a silver bridge.
 Lastly, he arrives at a golden palace and defeats a nine-headed deva on a golden bridge.
 Suddenly, the old witch appears and gives Tanom a copper grain, a silver grain and a golden grain, each "holding one of the princesses", and advises him to go further, lift a rock and tame the black horse of the twelve-headed deva.
 Tanom takes the horse, goes back to the rope and fills the cauldron with the devas' treasure.
 Tanom's brothers betray him and cut off the rope, trapping him in the underworld.
-Still there, Tanom fights againt the twelve-headed deva, swallows the grains and returns to the surface.
+Still there, Tanom fights against the twelve-headed deva, swallows the grains and returns to the surface.
 He exposes his brothers' deceit and marries the khan's youngest daughter.